sarasrking/Introduction-to-Jupyter-Notebooks/02 Why use Jupyter notebooks?.md

 Even if you think you don't use computational methods, if you use Excel or even advanced search terms in a library catalogue or on Google, you are already doing it!

-Jupyter Notebooks are a great way to perform some tasks really quickly.
-You can perform experiments, and work on large datasets without having to download them.
+Jupyter Notebooks help you to perform some tasks really quickly.
+They are great for exploration in data analysis, presenting results, and sharing ideas You can experiment and work on large datasets without having to download them.
 Jupyter Notebooks are also great at performing rapid visualisations that you can test out, change and share easily.
 They are also freely available and you can use them in a normal browser (no license fee!).

 Jupyter Notebooks offer a way to experiment with data processing without having to be a programmer.
 You can learn from others’ efforts and understand their data and research processes.
 Because you work in code blocks (not whole scripts) they help you learn how to code just enough for you to do what you need to do.
-They are interactive and provide instant feedback, which is helpful for those just starting out.

 The notebook environment lets you test out calculations and visualisations that highlight important data points in a way that is immediate and easy to understand.
+Notebooks permit a quick set of steps: you can document and run code then look at code outcome, e.g. equations or visualisations, all in one place.

 Importantly, they also help you keep track of your methods so you have a record of how you performed an analysis and came up with a conclusion.
+They are interactive and provide instant feedback, which is helpful for those just starting out.

 ### What are Jupyter Notebooks used for?